 Nudging and time-alignment

-Synchronising computers and audio softwares together is a rather difficult process.
+Synchronising computers and audio software is rather difficult.
 Some people have built careers trying to tackle this problem.
-You are very unlikely to get proper synchronisation out of the box.
-It’s not because Sardine is incapable of doing it, it’s just that the topic is very complex and that there are lot of different places where things can go wrong.
+It is very unlikely that everything will be properly synchronised out of the box.
+It's not because Sardine is incapable of doing it, it's just that the topic is very complex and that there are lot of different places where things can go wrong.

 You already know about the Ableton Link clock that you can take advantage of to synchronise code or sound with your friends.
 It does 90% of the job.
 However, you might have to flick Sardine just a little to get it properly on time.
 Think of it as putting your finger on a vinyl disk while it is playing, just like a DJ.

-• the midi.nudge attribute can help you to add a little delay to your MIDI output: midi.nudge = 0.2.
+• the midi.nudge attribute can add a little delay to your MIDI outputs: midi.nudge = 0.2.

-• the dirt.nudge attribute can help you to add a little delay to your SuperDirt output: dirt.nudge = 0.3.
+• the dirt.nudge attribute can add a little delay to your SuperDirt output: dirt.nudge = 0.3.

 @swim(snap=0.5) # change this variable